-ColActive® Transfer is indicated for the management of full- and partial-thickness wounds including pressure injuries, diabetic ulcers, ulcers caused by mixed vascular etiologies, venous ulcers, second-degree burns, donor and graft sites, abrasions and dehisced surgical wounds.
-May be used under compression.
+ColActive® Transfer is indicated for the management of full- and partial-thickness wounds including pressure injuries, diabetic ulcers, ulcers caused by mixed vascular etiologies, venous ulcers, second-degree burns, donor and graft sites, abrasion, dehisced surgical wounds, and traumatic wounds healing by secondary action.

 ColActive® Transfer should not be used on third-degree burns or on patients with a known allergy or sensitivity to animal-derived collagen or any other ingredient.

 ColActive® Transfer may be used on wounds that have visible signs of infection only when the wound has been disinfected prior to application with an appropriate antimicrobial.
 If signs of infection are present, the wound should be evaluated and an appropriate therapy initiated.
 If sensitivity to ColActive® Transfer develops, discontinue use.
 ColActive® Transfer dressings may be used under compression therapy under the supervision of a health care provider.